MarioHG470/adnbkfknmu/ROADMAP.md

 Make onboarding simpler and more accessible.
 Encourage community contributions with clear guidelines.
 Position Secure Toolkit as a trusted, maintainable Java library.

+🌱 Future Directions (Beyond v1.1.0)

+- Expand support for additional encryption algorithms and protocols.
+- Provide integrations with popular frameworks (Spring Boot, Jakarta EE).
+- Develop advanced demos showcasing multi‑client secure communication.
+- Strengthen accessibility and usability features for contributors of all levels.
+- Build a contributor recognition system to highlight community impact.

+📬 Feedback & Collaboration

+This roadmap is a living document.
+We welcome feedback, ideas, and contributions from the community.
+Please share your thoughts in GitHub Issues or Discussions, or contact the maintainers at [kuantika.mhg@gmail.com].